ebuchmann/duelystcards/readme.md

 - Style save deck button, and only show when some cards are selected
 - Remove save deck button from saved jpg
 - Add icon to import deck
+- Clear all filters when switching to a different faction

 ### Improvements
 - Icon on "import deck" button